Special lines on contact manifolds: Singular lines

 \section{Singular lines}

-Suppose $X$ is a complex manifold, and $L$ is a line bundle on $X$.
-Consider the Barlet space of $X$, i.e.~the complex geometry analogue of the Chow variety of $X$.
-Inside the Barlet space consider an irreducible component $\ccS$ of the subset parametrising singular lines on $(X,L)$.
+Throughout this section we will assume the following setting: \begin{setting} Suppose that $X$ is a complex manifold, and $L$ is a line bundle on $X$.
+In addition, we impose our favourite assumptions on $X$: either $X$ is compact of Fujiki class $\ccC$ or $X$ is quasi-projective.
+Consider the Barlet space of $X$ or, respectively, the Chow variety of $X$.
+Inside the cycle space consider an irreducible component $\ccS$ of the set of singular lines on $(X,L)$ (see~\S\ref{sect_barlet_and_chow}).
 Let $\ccU_{\ccS} \subset \ccS \times X$ be the universal family for $\ccS$ and let $S \subset X$ be the image of the projection $\ccU_{\ccS} \to X$.
-That is, $S$ is the locus of lines from $\ccS$.
+That is, $S$ is the locus swept by lines from $\ccS$. \end{setting}